metachris/micropython-ctl/README.md

 console.log('files:', files)
 ```

-Notes:

-* To access the webrepl over the network, you need to enable it first through the serial REPL: `import webrepl_setup` (see [docs](https://docs.micropython.org/en/latest/esp8266/tutorial/repl.html#webrepl-a-prompt-over-wifi)).
+Note on network connection: To access the webrepl over the network, you need to enable it first through the serial REPL: `import webrepl_setup` (see [docs](https://docs.micropython.org/en/latest/esp8266/tutorial/repl.html#webrepl-a-prompt-over-wifi)).
+Also, make sure you can ping the device first.
-* ping the device IP first, to ensure it can be reached over the network.

 ## Browser